miwipe/ngsLCA/README.md

 make HTSSRC=../htslib
 ```
 # Test dataset
-For a quick test of the programme installation, alignment files in bam formats can be found in the folder: "bam_files"
+For a quick test of the installation, alignment files in bam formats can be found in the folder: "bam_files"

 To generate alignment files from your own data (in bam/sam) please follow this quick guide on how to prepare your own data:
 1. Download raw sequencing data, (example fastq files can be found here "LINK TO FASTQ" (It is assumed that all fastq files have been demultiplexed, trimmed and quality controlled).